fjkdasilva/craniobot/README.md

 9. SCREW HOLES: Next press Next Hole Button to create screw holes.
 When the drill stops, used the Z axis motion control button to go deeper if necessary.
 When drilled to the depth you desire, press the Next Hole button to go to the next hole location

+    Using the CraniotomyDesigner:
+The Craniotomy Designer is a separate, but fully integrated module that is used to design craniotomy paths for the Craniobot.
+It can be run as a stand-alone software, or called from the CraniobotGUI application.
+The GUI should be self explanatory.
+Click on the button icons to load an existing craniotomy path, create simple circular craniotomies, created complex arbitrary craniotomies, add screw-hole locations, save or clear the screen.
+As soon as the mouse is dragged over the window, the cursor location (in skull coordinates) appear next to it.

+Making a circular craniotomy: When the circular craniotomy button is pressed, user input boxes appear on the left of the skull graphic.
+Click on the box, its outline will turn red, then type the desired values for the radius, and the X and Y offsets from the Bregma.
+As soon as the last value is entered, a path for the robot to follow will appear on the screen.
+To add a point, simply select the create craniotomy button, then simply click anywhere on a blue line.
+Another point will be added.
+To delete a point, left click on any point and it will disappear.
+To Move an existing point, hold down the shift key while left clicking on a point, then move it to anywhere on the screen.
+Making a craniotomy with an arbitrary path:  To create an arbitrary path, simply click on the Create Craniotomy Button.
+Using the left mouse button, place points (in red) on the skull graphic.
+Multiple points will constitute a path along the X and Y axes for the robot to follow.
+When the path is complete, the resulting closed path will turn blue.
+Move points by simultaneously holding down the SHIFT key and left clicking on a point.
+Add points by clicking anywhere on an existing line.
+Adding Screw Holes:  Simply click on the Add Screw Holes button, then left click the mouse on any point on the skull.
+The robot will go to that point and drill along the Z-axis.
+FINISHING IT UP:  When happy with your design, simply press the Save button.
+All craniotomy patterns are stored in the CRANIOTOMY DESIGNS folder.
+Now simply run the craniotomy robot, and load your desired path.